flatironinstitute/ccn-software-fens-2026/docs/source/full/group_projects/04_01_place_cells.md

 <div class="render-all">

 This plot confirms that positions are only recorded while the animal is moving along the track.
-Additionally, it is clear that the intervals in `forward_ep` capture only perios when the animal's position is increasing, during forward runs.
+Additionally, it is clear that the intervals in `forward_ep` capture only periods when the animal's position is increasing, during forward runs.

 We'll save out the following variables that we'll need throughout the notebook.